ben-gibson/GitLink/README.md

 Usage
 -------------------------------------------------------------------------------

-After installing the plugin set your remote host in the preferences:
+After installing the plugin set your remote host (GitHub, GitLab, BitBucket, Stash) and enabled extensions in the preferences:

-      Preferences → Other Settings → Open in Git host
+      Preferences → Other Settings → GitLink

 Make sure you have registered your projects root under the version control preferences:

       Preferences → Version Control (see unregistered roots)

-Open a project file that is under Git version control in the editor:
+To open the current file in the default browser:

-      View → Open in Git host or
+      View → Open in (your selected host) or
-      Select in... → Open in Git host
+      Select in... → Browser (GitLink)

+To copy the link to you clipboard:

+    View → Copy (your selected host) link to clipboard

-The current branch is used unless it does not exist in the remote host in which case it defaults to using the master branch.
+The current branch is used unless it does not exist on the remote in which case it defaults to your preferred branch as defined in the plugin settings.
-The resulting link can be copied to the clipboard depending on your plugin preferences.

 Change log
 -------------------------------------------------------------------------------